 - No more than 12 credits may be taken in any one department;

-- No more than the total of 6 credits of language courses may count toward the 22 total credits required for the Certificate.
+- No more than 6 credits (or two courses) of language courses may count toward the 22 total credits required for the Certificate.

 (C) REQUIREMENTS FOR ASIAN AMERICAN STUDIES CONCENTRATION